NISdev1/NISdev1/README.md

 - 👋 Hi, I’m @NIS
-- 👀 I’m interested in Discord Bot Developing .
-I Developed 3 Bot I'am Creating More Bots
+- 👀 I Create Discord Bots .
+I Created 3 Bots I'am Creating More Bots

 <!---
 NISdev1/NISdev1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.